BF. Skinner

 Academic Excellence and Early Education

 As an undergraduate student at the university, he majored in English Literature; however, during his senior year, he opted to switch majors and graduated with a degree in Psychology instead in 1926.
-Following graduation from college, he enrolled at Harvard University, where under Professor Roger Sperry’s mentorship, He earned his Ph.D.
+Following graduation from college, he enrolled at Harvard University, where, under Professor Roger Sperry’s mentorship, He earned his Ph.D.

-At Harvard, Skinner commenced experiments on animal behavior which spawned the development of one of the most influential theories concerning operant conditioning – also known as “Skinner’s box.”
+At Harvard, Skinner commenced experiments on animal behavior, which spawned the development of one of the most influential theories concerning operant conditioning – also known as “Skinner’s box.”
 This theory suggests that behavior is dictated by its repercussions; positive reinforcement will cause an increase in a given behavior, while negative reinforcement shall reduce it if endured for an adequate amount of time due to either reward or punishment being associated with it.

 The theory of Radical Behaviorism, developed by B.F.
 While studying at Harvard University, Skinner has been widely applied within the realm of Psychology and in many other scientific disciplines, such as Education and Management Training Programs, since its publication in the Psychological Review journal article back in 1938.
-This theory proposes that human behavior is determined entirely by environmental factors rather than internal stimuli like thoughts or emotions; thus, all behavior can be explained through observable causes rather than subjective ones with no mental processes existing outside those which may be directly observed via external reactions.
+This theory proposes that human behavior is determined entirely by environmental factors rather than internal stimuli like thoughts or emotions; thus, all behavior can be explained through observable causes rather than subjective ones with no mental processes existing outside those that may be directly observed via external reactions.

 The Founding of Behaviorism